Godwin, Earl of Wessex: Reigns of Cnut's sons

 Cnut died in 1035 and England was disputed between Harold Harefoot, Cnut's son with Ælfgifu of Northampton, and Harthacnut, his son by Emma of Normandy.
 Godwin supported Harthacnut, crowned king of Denmark, and as the latter was beset with a Norwegian invasion of Denmark, it was agreed that Harold should act as English regent for these two half-brothers.
 In 1036 Alfred Ætheling, younger son of Emma of Normandy and Æthelred the Unready, attempted an invasion of England, but he was intercepted by Godwin, who handed him to Harold Harefoot.
 Alfred was blinded and died soon afterwards.
 Godwin's responsibility for the crime was disputed, but whatever the truth it left a stain which affected his future.
 In 1037, with Harthacnut still in war-stricken Denmark, Harold was recognised as king, almost certainly with Godwin's support.

 In 1040, Harold Harefoot died and Godwin backed the successful accession of Harthacnut to the throne of England.
-When Harthacnut died in 1042 Godwin supported the claim of Æthelred's last surviving son Edward the Confessor to the throne.
-Edward had spent most of the previous thirty years in Normandy.
+Following Harthacnut's death in 1042 Godwin supported the claim of Æthelred's last surviving son Edward the Confessor to the throne.
+Edward, who was crowned the following year, had spent most of the previous thirty years in Normandy.
 His reign restored to the throne of England the "native" royal house of Wessex, a branch now in blood intertwined with the Danish-Norman dynasty of Emma of Normandy.

 Later conflicts, decline, and death

-Godwin secured the marriage of his daughter Edith (Eadgyth) to Edward in 1045.
+Soon after Edward became king, he extended Godwin's jurisdiction to include Kent.
+Then in January 1045, Godwin secured the marriage of his daughter Edith (Eadgyth) to the king.

 As Edward drew advisors, nobles and priests from his – and his mother's – Normano-French circle to develop his own power base, Godwin led opposition to the influx of the nascent European Norman dominion.
 After a violent clash between people of Dover and the visiting Eustace II, Count of Boulogne, Godwin was ordered to punish the people of Dover (as he and Leofric, Earl of Mercia had done in Worcester, in that earldom).
 This time, however, Godwin refused, choosing to champion his own countrymen against a visiting foreign power and defying his own king.
-Edward saw this as a test of power, negotiating the backing of Siward, Earl of Northumbria and Leofric, to attaint and exile Godwin.
+Edward saw this as a test of power, negotiating the backing of Siward, Earl of Northumbria and Leofric, Earl of Mercia, to attaint and exile Godwin.
 Godwin and his sons were exiled from England in September 1051.
 He along with his wife Gytha and sons Sweyn, Tostig and Gyrth sought refuge in Flanders; sons Leofwine and Harold fled to Dublin, where they gained the shelter and help of Diarmait mac Máel na mBó, King of Leinster.
 They all returned to England the next year with armed forces, gaining the support of the navy, burghers, and peasants, so compelling Edward to restore the earldom.
 This set a precedent: followed by a rival earl before 1066; then by Godwin's own son, Tostig, in 1066.